engincancan/cordova-crashlytics-plugin/README.md

 ## Crashlytics

 Some of the functions aren't working.
 I use only "logException" for now.
-Plugins provides a `navigator.crashlytics` object with following methods :
+Plugins provides a `navigator.CrashlyticsPlugin` object with following methods :
 - logException(string) : Sends an exception (non fatal) to the Crashlytics backend
 - setBool(key, value)
 - setDouble(key, value)